refinedev/refine/documentation/docs/routing/hooks/use-get-to-path/index.md

 ### meta

 This is the meta object that you want to use to compose the URL.
 It will be merged with the `params` object that is parsed from the URL.

-### legacy

-This is a boolean value that indicates whether the legacy URL format should be used or not.
-If it is set to `true`, the URL will be composed for the legacy routers.
-Default value is `false`.